JuliaPlots/Plots.jl/docs/src/attributes.md

 ```
 Note that `yaxis` and `zaxis` work similarly, and `axis` will apply to all.

-Passing a tuple to `xticks` (and similarly to `yticks` and `zticks`) changes
-the position of the ticks and the labels:
+Passing a tuple to `xticks` (and similarly to `yticks` and `zticks`) changes the position of the ticks and the labels:
 ```julia
 plot!(xticks = ([0:π:3*π;], ["0", "\\pi", "2\\pi"]))
 yticks!([-1:1:1;], ["min", "zero", "max"])
 ```

 ##### `line`
-Set attributes corresponding to a series line.
-Aliases: `l`.
+Set attributes corresponding to a series line, it aliases to `l`.
 The following are equivalent:
 ```julia
 plot(y; line = (:steppre, :dot, :arrow, 0.5, 4, :red))